 Before starting the installation, it’s essential to have a clear plan.
 Good speakers placed in ideal places can sound better than great speakers in the wrong places.

 Do you need a system that is mainly for background music?
 Strive for a balanced sound throughout the room, try to get an even sound throughout the entire area.
 In this case, the more speakers, the better.
 If the speakers are small and too far apart, they will play too loud in some parts of the room and too quietly in others.

 STEREO SPEAKER PLACEMENT

-PLACING SPEAKERS IN THE WALL FOR LISTENING TO STEREO MUSIC
+PLACING SPEAKERS ON THE WALL FOR LISTENING TO STEREO MUSIC

 HOME THEATER SPEAKER PLACEMENT

 Are you planning a home theater in your living room or studio room?
 Or will it be a separate home theater room that is used only for watching movies or sports broadcasts?
 Ideal placement in the wall is approximately the same in both cases.
 The height of the left and right channels may vary depending on the placement of furniture and TV.